 Nothing will destroy your serenity faster than your next-door neighbor staring at you slack-jawed from their kitchen window.
 Creating your own retreat is all about escaping uninterrupted.
 Enclosed or semi-enclosed outdoor spaces tend to be cozier and more relaxing — especially if your neighbors are close by.

-A porch or deck may have structures installed to section off your outdoor retreat area, but if you’ve set up shop in an exposed space you can surround it with tall plants and shrubs to create a wall barrier.
+Your screened-in porch or open deck may have structures installed to section off your outdoor space, but if you’ve set up shop in an exposed space you can surround it with tall plants and shrubs to create a wall barrier.

 5: Added Comfort

 Another way to incorporate plush comfort is to keep outdoor blankets and pillows within arm’s reach of your idyllic retreat.
-In case of inclement weather it’s smart to store these in a waterproof container underneath or near your outdoor furniture.
+In case of inclement weather, it’s smart to store these in a waterproof container underneath or near your outdoor furniture.